The Legal Status of Cannabis in South Africa – an Update

 The CDCSA would make sure the youth did not get hold of cannabis for recreational purposes.
 They would fight against organised crime using cannabis to make huge profits.
 One of their main tasks would be to ensure ongoing research and development into the use of sustainable ways of growing and using cannabis in a regulated industry.
 There would be fair controls on agriculture cultivating this crop, laboratories making the cannabis oil products and how it is sold commercially.
 Poor farmers would get an equal opportunity to take an active part in a cannabis industry in South Africa.
 There would be numerous awareness campaigns around the process of cannabis cultivation, production and usage.

 KwaZulu-Natal Awaiting National Go Ahead to Grow Cannabis

-In KwaZulu-Natal, South Africa, the legal status of cannabis is still awaiting an update from government as the Department of Agriculture and Rural Development is keen to start projects of cultivation of “dagga” in the province.
+In KwaZulu-Natal, South Africa, the legal status of cannabis is still awaiting an update from government.
+The Department of Agriculture and Rural Development is keen to start projects of cultivation of “dagga” in the province.
 Local farmers want to start growing the crop as a commercial venture but the hand brake is still on from national government.
 The Department has to still draw up a policy document that changes the use of cannabis from being a weed to being a common cultivated agricultural crop.
 The high court still needs to add to the ruling that cannabis should not be used for commercial purposes, only at home for personal consumption.

-Contact us for any more information on the legal status of cannabis in South Africa – when we have an update, we can communicate that to you.
+Contact us for any more information on the legal status of cannabis in South Africa.
+When we have an update, we can communicate that to you.
 Meanwhile, have a look at our website for some useful cannabis oil products.